Potamocorbula amurensis: Biology

 Potamocorbula amurensis lies semi-submerged in sediment, fixing itself in place by means of a few byssal threads.
 It has two short siphons, through one of which (the upper, inhalant siphon) water is drawn into the shell.
 This water is passed over the gills, where oxygen and food particles such as bacteria, phytoplankton and zooplankton are removed.
 The water then passes out of the shell through the lower, exhalent siphon.
 This clam becomes sexually mature at the age of a few months.
 A single female can produce between 45,000 and 220,000 eggs.
 These are fertilised externally and spend about 18 days as planktonic veliger larvae which can disperse to other areas, before settling on the seabed.

 Invasive species

 There are concerns about Potamocorbula amurensis as an invasive species in San Francisco Bay, where it became established in the 1980s.
 It has thrived there and in some places it is present at densities of more than 10,000 individuals per square metre (10.8 square feet).
 It out-competes native species and disrupts food chains by filtering phytoplankton and zooplankton from the water and consequently depriving juvenile fish of their planktonic food.
 Another invasive species, the European green crab, Carcinus maenas, which arrived in the San Francisco Bay in around 1990, may control P. amurensis.
-The green crab voraciously eats mussels, including P. amurensis, but may have other, unexpected, consequences.
+The green crab voraciously eats bivalves, including P. amurensis, but may have other, unexpected, consequences.